 The 3 steps to control rosacea:

 Find the best skin care routine for your rosacea-prone skin.
-Having built thousand of skin care routines for my rosacea patients over the years, I created my Rosacea Therapy Skin Care Kit with the key products to calm and control rosacea.
-Their prescription medicines fit in nicely with this routine.
+Having built thousands of skin care routines for my rosacea patients over the years, I created my Rosacea Therapy Skin Care Kit with the key products to calm and control rosacea.
+I fit my patient's prescription medicines into this routine and it works perfectly to support rosacea control.

 - Figure out your rosacea triggers and avoid them.